Buy Hosting Before Watching This

 🧨 The Problem with “Cheap” Hosting Deals

-You’ve probably seen offers like:
+You’ve probably seen offers such as:

 Hosting ProviderAdvertised PriceActual Cost (Upfront)Renewal Price